ThoSe1990/anoEngine/README.md

 - String: collisionWithType -> holds the type of a collided component in case of a collision

 ### TextlabelComponent
 Display customized Textlabels.
 It is mandatory to provide the font (*.ttf) to the assetmanager.
-Use the api function `ezEngine::AddFont(fontId, filePath, fontSize)`.
+Use the api function `anoEngine::AddFont(fontId, filePath, fontSize)`.
 The textlabel components itself looks like the following.

 **Datafields:**
 - Entity: owner
 - Rectangle position
 - String text -> displayed text
 - String fontId -> which was passed to the assetmanager
-- Color -> ezEngine::Color with red, green, blue, alpha (each 0-255)
+- Color -> anoEngine::Color with red, green, blue, alpha (each 0-255)

 ### TileMapComponent
 With the TileMapComponent a map can be created.
 First draft of the Tilemap looks like the following.
 Tilemaps can be created with a json or a lua file (see `./examples/tilemap/assets/map/`)